-The Vanderbilt Microbiome Initiative (VMI), supported by the Trans-Institutional Programs, brings together an unprecedented group of multidisciplinary expertise from five schools to (i) create an infrastructure that unifies the microbiome community around complex challenges, (ii) catalyze campus-wide research, training, and teaching activities, and (iii) deploy state-of-the-science technologies and methods that will fundamentally advance microbiome science, therapy, education, and policy.
+The Vanderbilt Microbiome Innovation Center (VMIC) brings together an unprecedented group of multidisciplinary expertise from six schools in the university to: (i) create an infrastructure that unifies the microbiome community around complex challenges, (ii) catalyze campus-wide research, training, and teaching activities, and (iii) deploy state-of-the-science technologies and methods that will fundamentally advance microbiome science, therapy, education, and policy.

 From bacteria to archaea, viruses, and single-celled eukaryotes, communities of microbes have major impacts on our health, our homes, our genomes, the oceans, atmosphere, and biodiversity.
-The Vanderbilt Microbiome Initiative is positioned to produce research, education, and outreach that will improve basic, translational, and clinical science, spur new aspects of law and and philosophy, and expose a microbial world astonishing in its universality and diversity.
+The Vanderbilt Microbiome Innovation Center produces research, education, and outreach that accelerate basic, translational, and clinical sciences, spur new aspects of law and and philosophy, and expose a microbial world astonishing in its universality and diversity.

-If you would like to learn more about the Vanderbilt Microbiome Initiative, stay connected by using the contact form to the right or contacting the leadership team directly.
+Stay connected: If you would like to learn more about the Microbiome Innovation Center, stay connected by using the contact form to the right or contacting the leadership team directly.